UmasouTTT/Tripod/README.md

-Presentation for paper Tripod: Harmonizing Job Scheduling and Data Caching for Analytics Frameworks.
+Paper: Tripod: Harmonizing Job Scheduling and Data Caching for Analytics Frameworks.
-Accept by ICCD 2022.
+Presentation for the ICCD conference.